Medically reviewed by Drugs.com. Last updated on Feb 6, 2023.

 Risks of using a pacifier:

 A pacifier may increase your baby's risk of ear infections.
 To help decrease this risk, stop giving a pacifier or use the pacifier less often after the age of 6 months.
 Pacifier use after the age of 2 years may increase your baby's risk of dental problems.
-Pacifiers can affect the shape of his mouth and the way his teeth line up.
+Pacifiers can affect the shape of your baby's mouth and the way his or her teeth line up.

 Other things you should know about using a pacifier: